Are you sure you want to remove this?

 Covering the area south of a line running south west from Solenzara along the spine of the Alta Rocca mountains, the Extreme South of Corsica encompasses many of the attributes for which the island is best known.

-These include beautiful beaches, turquoise seas, verdant countryside, vast forests and rugged mountains, all interspersed with towns and villages typically Corsican in their architecture.
+These include beautiful beaches, turquoise seas, lush countryside, vast forests and rugged mountains, all interspersed with towns and villages typically Corsican in their architecture.
 This part of the south of Corsica has a rich history and a reputation for being one of the most beautiful places in the Mediterranean.

 Standing at the southernmost tip of the island atop the sheer white chalk cliffs is the old town of Bonifacio.
 An intriguing maze of narrow, cobbled streets and tall Genoese tenements leading down via steep steps to the chic, buzzing marina that attracts yacht owners from around the world, the town has a unique allure.
 The Haute Ville – the original part of the town – is certainly well worth exploring with its selection of shops, cafés, bars and restaurants.
 There are also a number of beautiful beaches within easy driving distance, and a range of watersports at the nearby Plage de Piantarella.
 For golf lovers, the Sperone golf course is only a 10 minute drive from the town and boat trips around the caves and grottos, or to the Lavezzi islands are available from the marina.
 The stunning island of Sardinia is only 50 minutes away by the regular ferry which runs daily between the islands.